ozlao/ezflap_docs/docs/src/essentials/introduction/introduction.md

 And when we need to access it from ZML - we use the Assigned Name: `counter`.

 ::: tip CONVENTION
-ezFlap offers several different annotations for fields.
+ezFlap offers several annotations for fields.

 `@EzField` is one example, but there are others.